Steps in the Admissions Procedure for Traditional Programs

 To reserve your space in the incoming class, a $200 tuition deposit is required.
 Deposits are not refundable after May 1.

 Applicants who have not completed high school may be admitted on the basis of the General Education Development Test (GED).
-The minimum, composite score acceptable is 45 and the minimum acceptable score on the individual tests is 35.
+Applicants who have passed the GED examination should contact Admissions for more information.

 Prospective students and their parents are invited and encouraged to visit the campus.
 Campus tours, class visitations, and conferences with professors may be arranged at the convenience of visitors.

 The Admissions Office for traditional programs is open weekdays 8:00 – 5:00 and at other times by appointment.
-For further information concerning admission to Faulkner University, contact the Director of Admissions:
+For further information concerning admission to Faulkner University, contact the Admissions Office:

 5345 Atlanta Highway